xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2003-03-23-beautiful-belize.md

-Coconut Rum to the brimming shelf.. the Belmican beer is in two types, so I get one bottle of each, since I have no intentions of taking a full six pack back home on a plane after this cruise.I decide to still get a bottle of Parrot Special Rum, because I hear it is hard to find, and Anejo.
+Coconut Rum to the brimming shelf.. the Belmican beer is in two types, so I get one bottle of each, since I have no intentions of taking a full six pack back home on a plane after this cruise.

+I decide to still get a bottle of Parrot Special Rum, because I hear it is hard to find, and Anejo.
 I am old a fan of Anejo Rums; and this will certainly make my holidays cheery.
 Even the label on the bottle is pretty